-The most common forms of oral disease are gum disease (gingivitis or periodontitis) and dental caries (cavities).
-Other oral diseases include infections caused by bacteria, viruses and fungi, congenital defects such as cleft lip and palate, and also manifestations of systemic diseases.
+The most common forms of oral diseases are gum diseases (gingivitis or periodontitis) and dental caries (cavities).
+Other oral conditions include infections caused by bacteria, viruses and fungi; congenital defects such as cleft lip and palate; and manifestations of systemic diseases.

-Some of the terms that a new person to the milieu of oral health care might need to know:
+Some of the terms that a person new to oral health care needs to know include:

 Your session is about to expire.
 Do you want to continue logged in?